Co-theory of sorted profinite groups for PAC structures: Applications

 \begin{proof} If $D$ extends $\partial$, then, by Remark \ref{rem:regularext_dcf_0}(1), we may assume that $(E,D)$ is a differential subfield of $\FC$.
 By Remark \ref{rem:regularext_dcf_0}(2), $(E,D)$ is a regular extension of $(F,\partial)$ and so $\tp((E,D)/(F,d))$ is stationary. \end{proof}

 Suppose that $(F,\partial)$ is a PAC substructure (i.e. PAC-differential field) in $(\FC,\partial)$.
-By Proposition 5.6 from \cite{PilPol}, we know that PAC is a first order property in $\dcf_0$ (also in the sense of Definition 2.6 from \cite{DHL1}, which is used here), hence we may assume that $(F,\partial)$ is enough (for our purposes) saturated.
+By \cite[Proposition 5.6]{PilPol}, we know that PAC is a first order property in $\dcf_0$ (also in the sense of \cite[Definition 2.6]{DHL1}, which is used here), hence we may assume that $(F,\partial)$ is sufficiently saturated (for our purposes).
 We see that for any small subset $A$ of $F$ we have (by Proposition \ref{prop:acl_F}) that $\acl_{(F,\partial)}(A)=\acl_{\dcf_0}(A)\cap F$.

 Now, we move to the notion of independence provided by our results for the theory of $(F,\partial)$.
-Before applying what was proven in Section \ref{sec:wit.nsop}, we need only to show that $\dcf_0$ enjoys property $B(3)$:
+Before applying what was proven in Section \ref{sec:wit.nsop}, we need only to show that $\dcf_0$ enjoys the property $B(3)$:

 where $\{a_0,a_1,a_2\}$ is some $A$-independent set in a monster model of $\dcf_0$.

 \begin{theorem} $DCF_0$ enjoys the boundary property $B(3)$. \end{theorem}